 Is brown sugar permissible in red velvet cupcakes?

 No, only white sugar is permissible in powdered form.
 Although the sweetness level of both white & brown sugar is the same, they act differently.
-For example, the brown sugar will change the red velvet colour of your cupcake.
+For example, brown sugar will change the red velvet colour of your cupcake.

-Where do I find gel-based food colour?
+Where do I find gel-based food colours?

 Gel-based food colours are readily available online, especially on Amazon.
 If there’s an essence store near you, you will get the same from there.
 Read the instructions before using.